axibase/atsd/api/data/series/examples/query-multiple.md

 ## Description

-Retrieve data for multiple series queries with different metrics, entities, and timespans.
+Retrieve records for multiple series queries with different metrics, entities, and date intervals.

-Each query may return multiple series.
-The order of series in the response is arbitrary.
+Each query can results in multiple series in the response.
+The order of series in the response is non-deterministic.

 ## Request